 There are many ways to improve cramps from a holistic side.
 Before getting into my menstrual cramp relief salve, I want to go over the ways that we can help reduce cramps in the non-treatment sense.

-Here are the everyday lifestyle changes we can make to help that time of the month be much easier.
+Everyday lifestyle changes to ease that time of the month

 Ditch the Pads and Tampons